 - Spend the money to actually purchase the family goal!

 Money Activity #5: Let them Source More Money

 Your kids will likely love these – wait for their eyes to light up!

 There are ways to source extra money from the things you already own, or from purchases you’ve already made.

 Let your kids head up these two money-extraction processes:

-- Scan Receipts into this App: The CoinOut App pays you for each receipt that gets scanned in (denominations are around $0.01 – $0.22).
+- Scan Receipts into this App: The Fetch App pays you points that you can redeem for gift cards and cash.
 You won’t get rich, but it’s worth it to put your kids to work making the most out of household resources.

 - Scrap Metal Cans: Your kids can be in charge of collecting all of your family’s scrap metal (cans, wire hangers, etc.) and organizing them to be taken to the scrap metal yard.
 Here’s an entire article about how to scrap metal for extra cash I wrote.

 Money Activity #6: Let them Be the Electricity Czar